Backpacking In Southeast Asia

 THINGS TO BUY ON THE ROAD

 I was a skeptic of the fanny pack until my younger sister Mira showed me just how cool they were.
-Then my best friend Cheyenne brought one with her when she came to meet me in Thailand and I was instantly hooked!
 You can get them on the road but you have to look hard for them.
 They come in cool tribal prints and are surprisingly very spacious.
 They also help you keep your most important items like your wallet and phone close at hand and hey, if you want to be that chick who rocks it across your waist, more power to you.
 The retro look is coming back with a vengeance!

 Don’t bring too many of your favorite clothes.
 You’ll be kicking yourself when you have to decide between buying something you really love and throwing out something you really love.
 Or you’ll have to send clothes home like I did.
 Even though its cheap to mail things, its still something you shouldn’t have to waste time on.
 On my trip, I was constantly rotating my clothes as they wore out.
 In Southeast Asia, clothes are easy to come by, very inexpensive, and probably more suitable for the road and climate than what you’ve brought.
 Buying elephants pants are a rite of passage for travelers and I’m sure you will buy more than one.
 A perk: everything you end up buying becomes a great souvenir.

 Convenience stores are everywhere and they stock everything you can think of.
 You can buy some toothpaste, a toothbrush, shampoo, conditioners, razors, wet wipes, and lotion — and better yet, they’re all travel-sized and very cheap.
 But just be warned: most items like lotions and deodorants have skin-whitening agents in them so if you don’t fancy the idea of whitened pits, bring your own.
 I’ve also found out that bug spray and sunblock are pricey so pack it if you have it.